Attention Sinks in Diffusion Language Models: Discussion

 \subsection{Dynamic Sinks and Positional Encoding}

 Recent work on encoder-only models notes that attention sinks can shift usually around special markers like \texttt{[CLS]} or \texttt{[EOS]} and connects this behaviour to the use of absolute positional embeddings~\citep{rusciogeometric}.
 However, we find that DLMs, despite using Rotary Positional Embeddings~(RoPE, ~\citealt{rope}), show extremely varied and dynamic sink patterns, including sinks that move and others that split attention between masked and unmasked tokens.
 These appear all over the text sequence, often on important structural tokens (like punctuation).
-The emergence of sink tokens on semantic markers suggests that the sinking behaviour is driven not only by the positional encoding or token index in the sequence~\citep{rusciogeometric, barbero2025llmsattendtoken}, but also by training dynamics and frequency of the token in the training corpus~\cite{massive, magikarp}.
+We show relative frequencies of sink tokens in Table \ref{tab:token_frequencies}.
+The emergence of sink tokens on semantic and formatting markers suggests that the sinking behaviour is driven not only by the positional encoding or token index in the sequence~\citep{rusciogeometric, barbero2025llmsattendtoken}, but also by training dynamics and frequency of the token in the training corpus~\cite{massive, magikarp}.